alexander mcqueen

 Shoulders: no true defined seam

-Bodice: 12" from top of shoulder to seam under the bust
+Bodice: approx 12" from top of shoulder to where the velvet ends under the bust

 Modern Sizing Equivalent: XS-SML